 There are loads of wonderful little shops crammed full of delicious gourmet cheeses, relishes, chocolate etc etc etc. Try the Lovedale Smokehouse and the wonderfully named Hunter Valley Smelly Cheese Shop.

-Hunter Valley Accommodation
+Hunter Valley Boutique Hotels

 Spicers Vineyard Estates is the most luxurious option in the Hunter Valley.
 If you would like to stay at an actual vineyard have a look at Harkham Wines.
 A cosy option is Little Orchard Cottage.